There was a time when we used to compare MacBooks with Windows Laptops.

 On the other hand, Chrome OS is a lighter operating system with limited flexibility and it cannot be extended as the Windows devices can be.

 So, there is a huge difference in the hardware used in both types of machines.

 That’s why Chromebooks are much cheaper as compared to Windows.

 However, both types of machines can be bought as low as under $200 with low specifications.

 Conclusion: For budget-friendly users with minimum requirements Chromebooks are the best.

-The biggest difference between Chromebooks and Windows is of applications availability and support.
+The biggest difference between Chromebooks and Windows is application availability and support.

-To be honest, the number of applications available for Windows user is far more than those available for the Chrome OS users and these apps are more powerful too.
+To be honest, the number of applications available for Windows users is far more than those available for Chrome OS users and these apps are more powerful too.